neilharia7/experimental-agentic-ai/README.md

 The GitHub workflow in `.github/workflows/auto_fix.yml` is triggered when a pull request is opened, synchronized, or reopened.
 It:

 1. Sets up Python 3.11
-2. Installs dependencies including pytest and google-generai
+2. Installs dependencies including pytest and google-genai
 3. Runs the tests
 4. If tests fail, it runs the AI script to analyze and fix the issues
 5. Runs the tests again to verify the fixes